turfus/ActiveInferenceJournal/Courses/ActiveInferenceForTheSocialSciences/CollectiveBehavior_Lecture/Transcripts/Prose/AIFSS-03L_Collective Behavior Lecture ~ Daniel Friedman ~ Active Inference for the Social Sciences 2023.m4a.sentences.csv_transcript.md

 33:57 [[start:2037980][end:2048296]] Finally, we show how agents can update their generative model over time resulting in groups that are collectively more sensitive to external fluctuations and encode information more robustly.

 34:08 [[start:2048488][end:2055124]] From a distributed systems perspective you could imagine two different kinds of distributed systems or networks.
-[[start:2055272][end:2058624]] One of them has a dampening like quality.
+[[start:2055272][end:2058624]] One of them has a dampening-like quality.
 [[start:2058822][end:2064880]] So something that enters on one side dampens as it diffuses.
 [[start:2065300][end:2072336]] We can also contrast that with another kind of distributed system or another kind of input or stimulus or context that amplifies.

-34:32 [[start:2072528][end:2088216]] And the goal or one nice property to have of systems would be like we want to dampen what we don't want to pay attention to and up signal or increase the cascading availability of what we do want to attend to.
+34:32 [[start:2072528][end:2088216]] And the goal or one nice property to have of systems would be like we want to dampen what we don't want to pay attention to and up-signal or increase the cascading availability of what we do want to attend to.
 [[start:2088318][end:2092040]] Now that's a little circular since in some ways that's the definition of attention.
 [[start:2092400][end:2109100]] However, making unified models like they do here gives us integrated approaches to explore a broad range of collective phenomena here in spatial movement but also involving the cognitive states of the particles.

 35:09 [[start:2109260][end:2113760]] And they make a really nice representation here to connect to other approaches.
-[[start:2114260][end:2118956]] A traditional approach to classical self propelled particles is agent environment.
+[[start:2114260][end:2118956]] A traditional approach to classical self-propelled particles is agent environment.

 35:19 [[start:2119068][end:2125060]] Agents take rules and they make decisions based upon those rules that are either given or learnt.
 [[start:2126280][end:2131208]] When you're this close to the bird next to you, do that and when you're this close, do this.
-[[start:2131374][end:2141044]] And then social forces are these kind of as if or actual constraints that then modify the agent's perspective.
+[[start:2131374][end:2141044]] And then social forces are these kind of "as if" or actual constraints that then modify the agent's perspective.
-[[start:2141172][end:2149420]] And what we see in the Active Inference setting is that the agent and the environment are mediated by an interface.
+[[start:2141172][end:2149420]] And what we see in the Active Inference setting is that the agent and the environment are mediated by an interface;
-[[start:2149920][end:2151368]] The Markov blanket.
+[[start:2149920][end:2151368]] the Markov blanket.

-35:51 [[start:2151464][end:2151884]] This is.
+35:51 [[start:2151464][end:2151884]] This is
-[[start:2151922][end:2153192]] The sensorium.
+[[start:2151922][end:2153192]] the sensorium.
 [[start:2153336][end:2158960]] This is on the inbound side perception and on the outbound side action.
 [[start:2159940][end:2161436]] And they give some more details.
 [[start:2161468][end:2173190]] It's a really exciting paper and it's just cool to see again that even in the preparatory days of a lecture like this, there's always new collective activity in the ecosystem and that's what makes it fun.

 36:17 [[start:2177080][end:2181000]] Last of the declarative sections of this lecture.
-[[start:2181420][end:2196568]] Colonies here, but more generally collectives, can be understood as consisting of action perception loops which subsume, entail or supervene upon individual level action perception loops, niche modifications or stigma.
+[[start:2181420][end:2196568]] Colonies here, but more generally collectives, can be understood as consisting of action-perception loops which subsume, entail or supervene upon individual level action-perception loops, niche modifications or stigmergy
-[[start:2196584][end:2199470]] G can also be modeled this way.
+[[start:2196584][end:2199470]] can also be modeled this way.
 [[start:2200400][end:2207824]] What we did in this paper was bring something new to Active Inference in at least two different ways.
 [[start:2208022][end:2213904]] First, it was the first model of an ant system of interest.

 36:54 [[start:2214022][end:2220580]] Now, for some of us mere mycologists in the audience, all of our broader entomology colleagues, that may be enough.
-[[start:2220730][end:2231532]] But what was also really interesting about this work and the opportunity to collaborate on it, was it was the first Active Inference model presented with explicit stigmaji.
+[[start:2220730][end:2231532]] But what was also really interesting about this work and the opportunity to collaborate on it, was it was the first Active Inference model presented with explicit stigmergy.
-[[start:2231616][end:2247020]] Not just the philosophical consideration of the traces that agents leaving in the environment might then have them change their behavior in the future, but explicitly engaging with this process of multiagent stigmurgic behavior.
+[[start:2231616][end:2247020]] Not just the philosophical consideration of the traces that agents leaving in the environment might then have them change their behavior in the future, but explicitly engaging with this process of multiagent stigmergic behavior.

 37:28 [[start:2248880][end:2253992]] Active inference may be informative in the study of ant colonies at three distinct temporal scales.
-[[start:2254136][end:2265036]] Nest mate behavior, which is to say emergent among tissues of a nest mate, you could keep on going collectively down and interactions with the biotic or abiotic environment.
+[[start:2254136][end:2265036]] Nest-mate behavior, which is to say emergent among tissues of a nest-mate - you could keep on going collectively down - and interactions with the biotic or abiotic environment.

-37:45 [[start:2265148][end:2279328]] So, first level at the level of a nest mate, one of those things with six legs that looks like an insect, at the level of the colony, colony development is emergent among nest mates and their interactions with the niche.
+37:45 [[start:2265148][end:2279328]] So, first level at the level of a nest mate, one of those things with six legs that looks like an insect, at the level of the colony, colony development is emergent among nest-mates and their interactions with the niche.
 [[start:2279504][end:2283360]] That is where many people would traditionally assign collective behavior.
-[[start:2283440][end:2289396]] They say, well, one nest mate walking around is individual behavior, that's the individual ants.
+[[start:2283440][end:2289396]] They say, well, one nest-mate walking around is individual behavior, that's the individual ants.
 [[start:2289508][end:2293240]] And then the colony is where collective behavior comes into play, right?
 [[start:2293310][end:2296284]] And we're going to see that reified very soon.